BitNers/Learning-from-Scratch/Operating Systems/README.md

 ## 5. Process Scheduling

 As we seen before, the process is an active entity having attributes to manage it.
 Processes has states, that changes if needed.
 The act to change the process that is in the READY state to RUNNING state is known as Process Scheduling.

 The prime idea of Process Scheduling is to keep the CPU busy all the time, to deliver the minimum response time for all programs.
 For achieving this, the schedular must apply appropriate rules for swapping processes IN and OUT of CPU.

-    Scheduling will fell into two general categories:
+**Scheduling will fell into two general categories:**

     - Pre-emptive -> When the currently executing process gives up the CPU voluntarily.
     - Non Pre-empetive -> When the OS decides to favour another process, pre-empting the currently executing process.

-What are Scheduling Queues?
+**What are Scheduling Queues?**

 All processes, upon entering into the system, are stored in the Job Queue.
 Processes in the READY state are placed in the READY Queue.
 Processes waiting for a device to become available are placed in Device Queues.
 There are unique device queues available for each I/O device.

 A new process is initially put in the READY queue.
 It waits in the READY queue until it is selected for execution(or dispatched).
 Once the process is assigned to the CPU and is executing, one of the following several events can occur:

-    The process could issue an I/O request, and then be placed in the I/O queue.
+    - The process could issue an I/O request, and then be placed in the I/O queue.
-    The process could create a new subprocess and wait for its termination.
+    - The process could create a new subprocess and wait for its termination.
-    The process could be removed forcibly from the CPU, as a result of an interrupt, and be put back in the READY queue.
+    - The process could be removed forcibly from the CPU, as a result of an interrupt, and be put back in the READY queue.

 In the first two cases, the process eventually switches from the waiting state to the READY state, and is then put back in the READY queue.
 A process continues this cycle until it terminates, at which time it is removed from all queues and has its PCB and resources deallocated.

-Types of Schedulers
+**Types of Schedulers**
-    There are three types of schedulers available:

         - Long Term Scheduler
         - Short Term Scheduler
         - Medium Term Scheduler

-    Let's discuss about all the different types of Schedulers in detail:

-    Long Term Scheduler
+**Long Term Scheduler**

         Long term scheduler runs less frequently.
         Long Term Schedulers decide which program must get into the job queue.
         From the job queue, the Job Processor, selects processes and loads them into the memory for execution.